Frequently Asked Questions

 Be sure to check out our more elaborate training guide on the Tools for Riders page.

 If you really want to complete one of our epic multi-week rides, but you don’t have a decent road bike –we understand, and better yet… we may be able to help you!
 Our scholarship program now offers first time riders without a suitable bike the opportunity to borrow a bike for the summer, with the option of making it yours to keep.
 Check out the scholarship program for more details.
-We have a Bike Assistance Program worked out with a shop local to us in Georgia.

 Most airlines, trains, and buses allow you to bring your bicycle with you for a fee.
 Airlines usually allow you to check your bike as luggage for a fee and as per their packing specifications.
 Check your airline’s baggage policy and/or call them ahead of time, and then bring your evidence (printed policy) with you to avoid any extra hassle from the attendant.